Death of Elijah Doughty

-Elijah Doughty, a 14-year-old Indigenous Australian riding a motorbike, was involved in a fatal traffic collision with a ute on 29 August 2016.
+Elijah Doughty, a 14-year-old Indigenous Australian riding a motorbike, was involved in a fatal traffic collision with a ute on 29 August 2016, near Kalgoorlie, Western Australia.
 The 56-year-old white male driver (who could not legally be identified) of the ute was the owner of the motorbike, which had been stolen the previous day.
 Although he was chasing Doughty, it is unclear where Doughty got the bike and there is no evidence that Doughty had stolen it; his friends said that he was handed the bike at Gribble Creek Reserve, where he was killed.

 The driver offered to plead guilty to dangerous driving causing death, but was subsequently charged with manslaughter.
 He was acquitted by a jury on 21 July 2017 after a trial at the Supreme Court of Western Australia.
 However, he was found guilty of the lesser charge of dangerous driving causing death.

 The incident led to significant protests and increased racial tensions within Kalgoorlie, with accusations that the driver was not charged with or convicted of a more serious crime only because Doughty was Indigenous.

 Incident

 On 28 August 2016, the owner of the motorbike and his wife had been out to visit friends.
 When they returned home, he found that two motorbikes were missing: a red 70 cc Zhejiang used by the couple's children, and a red Honda 50 motorbike that did not work but held sentimental value for her.
+It was the third time the family had had motorbikes stolen from them.
 The owner searched the streets near his home until 10:30 pm.
 The next morning, he resumed his search.
-At 8:30 am he was parked near Gribble Creek, where the police had told him dirtbikes often appeared, when he saw one of his bikes ridden by a hoodie-clad figure.
+At 8:30 am he was parked near Gribble Creek, where the police had told him dirtbikes were often dumped, when he saw one of his bikes ridden by a hoodie-clad figure.
 He chased the bike in his Nissan Navara ute along a dirt track and collided with it when "the bike unexpectedly turned right in front of him", killing Doughty.
 This explanation was accepted during the course of the trial, and no evidence was presented to contradict it.

 Doughty's injuries included his skull being split and brain stem snapped, spinal cord severed, most of his ribs broken, pelvis fractured, and leg and ankle mangled.
 His body was found 9.5 m from the largest piece of wreckage.
 The ute had continued in a straight line for 34 m.

 Kalgoorlie's acting police commander, Darryl Gaunt, told the media that the bike that Doughty was riding had been reported stolen the night before his death but that it was unclear where Doughty had gotten it.
 According to Doughty's friends, he had been handed the bike in the reserve.